Doctor-Vee/daily-timetable-score-sheet/README.md

 # daily-timetable-score-sheet

-This is simply a repo for documenting the percentage completion for the tasks I set out to do daily
+This is simply a record-keeping repo for documenting the percentage completion for the tasks I set out to do daily

 ---
 git add . && git commit -m "update-ish" && git push